SpeculativeCoder/adhoc-web/README.md

 `mvn clean package -DskipTests`

-To run the application run the following Spring Boot application class:
+You can then run this Spring Boot application class in your IDE: `AdhocManagerApplication`

-`AdhocManagerApplication`

 If you go to http://localhost you should see the application running in development mode.